 Schedule swim time

-The weather’s warming up and pools are reopening.
-It’s the perfect opportunity for kids to master their freestyle — or simply build their confidence in the water.
+School holidays can be the perfect opportunity for kids to master their freestyle — or simply build their confidence in the water.

 This is particularly important for children with autism spectrum disorder (ASD), who are at greater risk of drowning than the general population.
 This is, says Austism Awareness Australia, because children with ASD are more likely to wander and be attracted to water.